String Multiplication Calculation

 and num2

-to compute the product, while adding the product to the correct position in res
+, calculate the products, and add the products to the correct position in res

-Now there is a key issue: how to add the product to the correct position in res
+Now there is a key question: how do you add the product to the correct position in res

 using i